 Update: This is part of a “WebSEO” fake freebie network powered by another freebie site that has Russian ties.
 More info here.
+It’s operated by freesamplesmail dot com which has a history of using fake freebies to boost their Google search rankings.

 Another day, another fake freebie from the “WebSEO” fake freebie network.
 This time they are getting aggressive at promoting it with fake Facebook accounts from Russia, Tanzania & Rwanda.
 Always a good sign that your personal information is in safe, caring hands (sarcasm).